Format files (a.k.a. serialization and deserialization)

 #![allow(unused)] fn main() { extern crate serde_json; extern crate texlang; use texlang::vm; let built_in_commands = Default::default(); let vm = vm::VM::<()>::new_with_built_in_commands(built_in_commands); let serialized_vm = serde_json::to_string_pretty(&vm).unwrap(); let built_in_commands = Default::default(); let mut deserializer = serde_json::Deserializer::from_str(&serialized_vm); let vm = vm::VM::<()>::deserialize_with_built_in_commands(&mut deserializer, built_in_commands); }

-Second way: first deserialize the bytes to a vm::serde::DeserializedVM
+Second way: first deserialize the bytes to a value of type vm::serde::DeserializedVM

-and the convert this type into a regular VM using the vm::serde::finish_deserialization
+and then convert this value into a regular VM using the vm::serde::finish_deserialization

 function: